Skip to main content

 Urgent deadline Shutoff notices, discharge dates, and eviction papers need faster routing.

-If disability support is part of the issue, our disabled seniors guide may help you make a better call list.
+If disability support is part of the issue, our disabled seniors guide can help you make a better call list.

 Phone scripts you can use